 - Curriculum: The real-world expertise of our faculty allows us to provide a curriculum that balances theory and practice.
 Our curriculum is continually reviewed to ensure course content is relevant, current and focused.
 Each course is designed from scratch by practitioner scholars with the goal of equipping you to address real world challenges with clearly defined competencies that you can instantly apply in your personal and professional life.

 - Team: Each member of our faculty and staff was recruited for this program due to their academic and professional achievements.
 They have a deep commitment to their faith, families, communities and students.
 For us, teaching is an act of service and an opportunity to make a positive difference in the lives of others.

 - Format: We are committed to maintaining a high-quality learning experience, while offering courses in a format that aligns with your needs.
 Classes are 8 weeks long and offered 100% online.
-There are two blocks of courses in the fall and spring and one in the summer.
+There are two blocks of courses per semester.
 Students are able to take two courses per block, allowing you to earn up to 12 credit hours each semester.
 MAOL students who take the maximum number of credit hours will complete the program in less than one year.
-A 12-hour certificate can be completed in one semester.

 - Pricing: The per credit hour cost for academic programs is $599 per hour.
 The pricing reflects a sincere commitment to providing you access to top-tier faculty and competency-based curriculum from a reputable institution at a reasonable price.

 - Faith: Although the majority of people are likely to consider faith to be an important component in life, the topic is routinely minimized or omitted in many institutions of higher learning.
 As a faith-based institution, Harding respectfully invites discussions of faith into the classroom.